Petit guide pour bien manger en camping!

 Tip #2: Planning and Preparation

-- vegetable oil for cooking and for salads
+- vegetable oil for cooking and salads

 - salt, pepper and various spices

-- cloves of garlic
+- garlic cloves

-- onions or French shallots
+- French onions or shallots

 - bread or tortillas